oscararenas12/miniDisSys/README.md

 # CECS 327 Group Project 1: A Bite of Distributed Communication

+## Preconditions
+        - Must run Linux OS
+        - Must have Docker installed
+        - Must have Docker account

 ## Compiling and Testing Instructions

 1. Ensure the following files are located in the same file directory:

             - client.py
             - server.py